Enemy Engaged 2

 Enemy Engaged 2 is the sequel to Enemy Engaged: RAH-66 Comanche vs. KA-52 Hokum (EECH) and the third game in the Enemy Engaged series.
-It was developed by Serbian studio Gameyus Interactive and published by G2 Games on May 25, 2007.
+It was developed by Serbian studio Gameyus Interactive in 2007.
 Though the sequel was improved in some ways compared to the previous game, it has been highly criticized for its lack of new features.
 Many improvements were already implemented in the modded version of EECH.
 Some commentators also felt it was not ready for release considering the large amount of bugs it contained.
 The biggest improvement can be seen in the efficient, modern-looking graphics of the game.

 Unlike for EECH, the source code for Enemy Engaged 2 has not been released, the graphics system for it cannot be easily ported to EECH, and the EECH mods cannot yet be ported to Enemy Engaged 2 without it.

 An expansion pack, Enemy Engaged 2: Desert Operations, was released in 2008.

 Reception

-Enemy Engaged 2 received "mixed or average" reviews, according to review aggregator Metacritic.
+Enemy Engaged 2 received "mixed" reviews according to the review aggregation website Metacritic.
 The general consensus was that EECH modded was preferable to the sequel.